 - The Center for Legislative Archives A part of NARA, the Center for Legislative Archive preserves and makes available the records of the United States House of Representatives and the United States Senate.

 - The Presidential Timeline The Presidential Timeline is an interactive digital resource that includes primary documents for key events in the life and administration of Presidents starting with Herbert Hoover.

 - The Digital Vaults Browse through more than 1,200 documents drawn from NARA holdings.

 - NARA Online Exhibits A treasure of documents and materials drawn from NARA holdings, exhibits include "Every Four Years: Electing a President," "Running for Office: Candidates, Campaigns and the Cartoons of Clifford Berryman," "Dear Bess: Love Letters from the President," "Tokens and Treasures: Gifts to Twelve Presidents," "The Watergate Files," and several others.

 - Our Documents: The 100 Milestone Documents This website highlights the 100 Milestone Documents in American history from 1776-1965.
 It contains background information as well.

-- Freedom of Information Act (FOIA) Information and guidelines regarding the Freedom of Information Act (FOIA), as well as how to request records through it, supplied by the National Archives.
+- Freedom of Information Act (FOIA) This NARA website provides information about the Freedom of Information Act (FOIA) as well as guidelines on how to request records.

 Top of Page